-Few small upgrades generate the kind of emotional Reddit comments a heated towel rack does.
+Few small upgrades generate the kind of emotional community comments a heated towel rack does.
 Threads on r/HomeImprovement are full of people calling it the best money they've spent on a bathroom, and the reason is simple: a warm towel out of a warm rack feels like a hotel, and the rack dries the towel between showers so it never goes damp and musty.
-We read through thousands of comments — the "was it worth it" debates, the plug-in-versus-hardwired arguments, the multi-year check-ins — to find the six towel warmers Reddit keeps recommending.
+We read through community discussions — the "was it worth it" debates, the plug-in-versus-hardwired arguments, the multi-year check-ins — to find the six towel warmers Reddit keeps recommending.

 The short answer

-After analyzing 12,600+ Reddit comments, the top pick is the Amba Radiant — its stainless bars look built-in and it installs as either plug-in or hardwired, so it suits both renters and renovators.
+After analyzing community discussions, the top pick is the Amba Radiant — its stainless bars look built-in and it installs as either plug-in or hardwired, so it suits both renters and renovators.
 The HEATGENE 12-Bar is the best plug-in, renter-friendly choice (no electrician needed), and the Odass 10-Bar is the budget pick.
 Full breakdown, scores, and Reddit quotes below.

 | Rank | Model | Best for | Reddit score |